Psypher1/Psypher1/README.md

 <br/>

 - I am currently a member of the [TYPO3](https://typo3.org/) Mentorship program
-- I am deciding which Headless CMS to use for my next projects.
+- I have found the CMSes I will use for my projects.
 - I am working towards inner peace 🐼
 - **Fun Fact**: I adore penguins 🐧